 - demonstrated by study abroad or with an understanding of indigenous knowledges

 - a capacity for self-reflection and a willingness to engage in self-appraisal

 - open to objective and constructive feedback from supervisors and peers

 - able to negotiate difficult social situations, defuse conflict and engage positively in purposeful debate

 Learning & Teaching ModesSupervised clinical sessions, small group teaching, seminars/tutorials, laboratory sessions, self-directed learning, prescribed reading, essays and literature reviews.

-4.5 clinical sessions per week (duration 3 hours)
+4.5 clinical sessions per week (duration 3 hours each)

 1 undergraduate teaching session per week (duration 3 hours)

 - Tempromandibular disorders